José Aparicio on "La Tarde de Telemadrid": Why do we buy what we buy?

 Aparicio identified several strategic elements that influence consumer behaviour in front of a vending machine:

-• The location of the machine: its placement in areas of transit or waiting facilitates spontaneous purchases.
+• The machine's location: its placement in transit or waiting areas makes spontaneous purchases easier.

-• Affordable price: the cost of the product should not be perceived as a barrier, but rather as something relatively economical.
+• Affordable price: the cost of the product should not be perceived as a barrier, but as relatively inexpensive.

-• Attractive packaging: the design of the packaging appeals directly to our emotions and senses.
+• Attractive packaging: the packaging design appeals directly to our emotions and senses.

-• Ease of payment: cash payment, contactless card payment, or mobile payment eliminates any friction.
+• Ease of payment: cash payment, contactless card payment or payment with a mobile phone removes any friction.

-• The position of the product within the machine is, according to Aparicio, the most determining factor.
-Anything that is at eye level, in the centre of the machine, is purchased one out of every two times.
+• The position of the product inside the machine is, according to Aparicio, the most decisive factor.
+Anything displayed at eye level, in the centre of the machine, is bought one time in two.

-The reason a specific product occupies that privileged position responds to a purely commercial logic: the gross profit margin of pastries, snacks, and vending beverages is between 40% and 60%.
-Brands know these dynamics and exploit them to maximize their sales.
+The reason why a particular product occupies that privileged position is due to a purely commercial logic: the gross profit margin on pastries, snacks and vending drinks is between 40% and 60%.
+Brands know these dynamics and exploit them to maximise their sales.

-In the end, as Aparicio explained on the programme, what really drives us to buy from a vending machine is something as simple —and as powerful— as the fact that the product is there.
+In the end, as Aparicio explained on the programme, what really leads us to buy from a vending machine is something as simple — and as powerful — as the fact that the product is there.

 Double recognition of Crater at the Anuaria Awards 2025 ›